Buddikafdo0001/synchronizer_token_Assessment_01/README.md

-# phishing_attack
+# synchronizer_token_Assessment_01
-Phishing attack for facebook login first download this file and upload to free hosting or localhost and make sure file call sss.txt in there jst run fblogin.php file
+Clone the file and copy into your localhost using WAMP or XAMPP Login user name is 'admin' and password is 'password' After login Secret code id 'secret' and 'verify' is verify code